Hummingbird hawk-moth: Habitat and host plants

 Hummingbird hawk-moths can be easily seen in gardens, parks, meadows, bushes, and woodland edge, where the preferred food plants grow (honeysuckle, red valerian and many others).

 Their larvae usually feed on bedstraws or madders (Rubia) but have been recorded on other Rubiaceae and Centranthus, Stellaria, and Epilobium.

 Adults are particularly fond of nectar-rich flowers with a long and narrow calyx, since they can then take advantage of their long proboscis and avoid competition from other insects.
 Flowers with longer tubes typically present the feeding animal a higher nectar reward.
-Proboscis length is thought to have been evolutionarily impacted by the length of flowers' feeding tubes.
+The evolution of proboscis length is thought to have been influenced by the length of flowers' feeding tubes.
 Examples of such plants include Centranthus, Jasminum, Buddleia, Nicotiana, Primula, Viola, Syringa, Verbena, Echium, Phlox, and Stachys.
 They are reported to trap-line, that is, to return to the same flower beds at about the same time each day.

 In culture

 Hummingbird hawk-moths have been seen as a lucky omen.
 In particular, a swarm of the moths was seen flying across the English Channel on D-Day, the day of the Normandy landings in the Second World War.
 These moths, along with other moths, are in the family Sphingidae because their larvae were thought to resemble the Egyptian Sphinx.
-The They Might Be Giants song "The Bee of the Bird of the Moth" is about the hummingbird moth.
+The They Might Be Giants song "Bee of the Bird of the Moth" is about the hummingbird moth.